explainpark101/vpngate-ovpn-fixer/readme.md

 ## VPN GATE .ovpn cipher problem solver

-this is chrome extension.
+This is chrome extension.

-It will help you download .ovpn file from [https://www.vpngate.net/en/] with **cipher** error has been removed.
+It will help you download .ovpn file from https://www.vpngate.net/en/ with **cipher** error has been removed.